raphlcx/blog/content/posts/securing-aws-kms-key-using-key-policy-and-iam-policy.md

 date: 2020-09-12T16:28:53+08:00
 tags: [aws]
 ---
-On AWS, we can define fine-grained permission policy on which user is allowed to manage and consume AWS resources, using IAM policy.
-IAM policy contains the allowed actions for specified AWS resources, and this policy is then attached to a user, group, or role, allowing the principal to exercise the permissions defined in the policy.
+AWS IAM policy contains the allowed actions for specified AWS resources.
+The policy is attached to a user, group, or role, allowing the principal to exercise the permissions defined in the policy.
+Apart from IAM policy, there is also a resource-based policy.
+This type of policy is attached directly to a resource instead of a principal.

-Let's take the case of AWS KMS key.
-I like to think of IAM policy as defining *who* can use which resources, e.g. which KMS key, but AWS KMS itself is integrated with many other AWS services, and without tightening the policy on what an KMS key can be used for, anyone who is authorised to use the resource could use it for any AWS services.

-This is where AWS KMS condition keys in a key policy could help, particularly the `kms:ViaService` condition key.
+For an AWS KMS key, the `kms:ViaService` condition key in the resource-based policy is worth a study.

-On the key policy of an AWS KMS key with ARN `arn:aws:kms:us-east-1:111122223333:key/some-key`, we could specify the following in one of the policy statements:
+Within the resource-based policy of an AWS KMS key with ARN `arn:aws:kms:us-east-1:111122223333:key/some-key`, we could specify the following in one of its policy statements:

 ```
 {